amuTBKT/Physics-Editor/README.md

 * <kbd>j</kbd> while selecting to mask bodies
 * <kbd>b</kbd> while selecting to mask joints
 * <kbd>Ctrl</kbd> + <kbd>Left Click</kbd> to add vertex to a shape while editing
-* <kbd>Left Click</kbd> drag on bodyB while in edit mode to change lower angle limit of revolute joint or localAxisA in case if wheel and prismatic joint
+* <kbd>Left Click</kbd> drag on bodyB while in edit mode to change lower angle limit of revolute joint or localAxisA in case of wheel and prismatic joint
 * <kbd>Shift</kbd> + <kbd>Left Click</kbd> drag on bodyB while in edit mode to change upper angle limit of revolute joint
 * <kbd>Shift</kbd> + <kbd>Left Click</kbd> drag on bodyA while in edit mode to change upper translation limit of prismatic joint
 * <kbd>Left Click</kbd> drag on bodyA while in edit mode to change lower translation limit of prismatic joint